The HVAC company that stopped doing admin at 9pm

 • Lost quotes: a measurable share of leads going cold because the quote arrived days after the visit.

 “Savings” isn’t only labor.
 For a services business, getting paid eleven days faster is real money, it’s working capital you stop borrowing against.
-We only count it when it’s measurable and both sides agree it’s attributable.
-Here, it clearly was.
+We only count it when it’s measurable and both sides can agree it’s attributable, which for slow-paid invoices it usually is.

 What we built